 Downtrend | Swing Highs | Bearish | Resistance identification |

-Confirm direction first (higher highs/higher lows for uptrend; lower lows/lower highs for downtrend)
+Confirm direction first (higher highs/higher lows for uptrend; lower lows/lower highs for downtrend).

-Pick at least 2–3 obvious swing points (clean pivots, not noise)
+Pick at least 2–3 obvious swing points (clean pivots, not noise).

-Connect lows in an uptrend, highs in a downtrend
+Connect lows in an uptrend, highs in a downtrend.

-Extend it forward and treat it like a zone, not a laser line
+Extend it forward and treat it like a zone, not a laser line.

 For more detail on how to draw trendlines that actually help your trading, the key idea is structure: in an uptrend, you want a swing high between the swing lows you’re connecting.
+That keeps the line tied to real market rhythm.

 What Are the Best Trendline Trading Strategies?